-Charles Ota Heller’s career has consisted of six phases: engineer, educator, entrepreneur, venture capitalist, management consultant, and writer.
-Today, he is a full-time writer, the author of Prague: My Long Journey Home (2011) and Name-Droppings: Close Encounters with the Famous and Near-Famous(2013).
-His business autobiography, Ready, Fire, Aim!
-An Immigrant’s Tales of Entrepreneurial Terror was released by the WriteLife imprint of Boutique of Quality Books Publications on June 1, 2017.
-His newest memoir–that of life as an immigrant in the United States–titled Cowboy from Prague: An Immigrant’s Pursuit of the American Dream–is completed and expected on the market soon.
+Charles Ota Heller’s career has consisted of six phases: student athlete, engineer, educator, entrepreneur, venture capitalist, and writer.
+He is the author of five memoirs: award-winning Prague: My Long Journey Home; Dlouha cesta domu (in Czech); Name-Droppings: Close Encounters with the Famous and Near-Famous; Ready, Fire, Aim!
+An Immigrant’s Tales of Entrepreneurial Terror; and his latest–publication date 2022–Cowboy from Prague: An Immigrant’s Pursuit of the American Dream.

 Dr. Heller is an internationally recognized lecturer on entrepreneurship, venture capital and corporate venturing, and he was a freelance writer and columnist for more than 20 years.
 He was named Maryland “Entrepreneur of the Year” by Ernst & Young/INC. magazine/Merrill Lynch, and was named by digitalsouth magazine one of “The 50 Most Influential People in Southern Technology.”
 In 1999, the University of Maryland named him the first-ever Professor of Practice in the University’s history.
 In 2000, he was awarded the Lohmann Medal by Oklahoma State University and in 2015, he was elected to the school’s Hall of Fame.
 In 2002, he received the Alumni Achievement Award from The Catholic University of America.
 In 1998, he was named one of “Computer Graphics Pioneers.”
 Today, he serves on the boards of Walden University (chair of finance committee) and the National Czech & Slovak Museum & Library (co-chair of strategic planning & mission delivery committee).
 He is a dual citizen of the United States and the Czech Republic, his native country, and is fluent in Czech.